-While the star of any good hot chocolate recipe is the powder, the liquid base is also important, especially if you're looking for a dairy free option.
+While the star of any good hot chocolate recipe is the powder, the liquid base is also important, especially if you’re looking for a dairy free option.
 Dairy milk is creamy and rich, which helps bring out the flavor in the cocoa.
-Yet did you know that plant based milk can also offer that same creamy richness?
+Yet did you know that dairy-free milks can also offer that same creamy richness?

-- Coconut milk- This light dairy free milk is great for smoothies, cereal, hot chocolate and more!
+- Homemade coconut milk: This light dairy free milk is great for smoothies, cereal, hot chocolate and more!

-- Oat milk- When you just need an ultra creamy base, oat milk is a winner.
-It's my preferred base for my homemade hot chocolate.
+- DIY oat milk: When you just need an ultra creamy base, oat milk is a winner.
+It’s my preferred base for my homemade hot chocolate.

-- Almond milk- I actually just finished a seasonal 21 day cleanse, and used homemade almond milk throughout the whole cleanse.
+- Homemade almond milk: I actually just finished a seasonal 21 day cleanse, and used homemade almond milk throughout the whole cleanse.

-- Other plant milk- There are so many nuts/seeds/etc. that can be turned into milk, so don't limit yourself to the first three choices!
+- Hemp milk: There are so many nuts/seeds/etc. that can be turned into milk, so don’t limit yourself to the first three choices!
 Change it up every time you make this vegan hot chocolate, until you find the perfect blend for you.

 This is our homemade hot chocolate and I can’t wait for you to try it!

-This homemade hot chocolate might have you searching for other decadent + healthy chocolate drink recipes.
-Not to worry, I've got you covered:
+This recipe might have you searching for other decadent + healthy chocolate drink recipes.
+Not to worry, I’ve got you covered:

 - Peanut butter chocolate smoothie